Miihir79/DrawingCanvas-Library/README.md

 https://youtu.be/Dnm3SI_OIko

 ### OR Follow these steps:
 > Step 1.
-Add this maven dependency to your build.gradle (project) file
+Add this maven dependency to your build.gradle (project) file / settings.gradle for new version

 ```gradle
 allprojects {